jazzminjoy/Acadgild_Angular_Assign_4.4/README.md

    behavior that can be reused across many different types while retaining the full information about that type."
 (J. Chadwick, Essential Typescript)

-   The syntax for defining is this: <genericName>.
+   The syntax for defining is to use the angle brackets (greater than and less than symbols) with the name of the generic inside.
 By convention, T is used.
    The generic replaces hardcoding a type.
 This means a function or class can be reused with different types.